CSF-Software-Development/csf-software-utilities/README.md

 means that they are random.

 The timestamp bytes are based upon the most significant bytes of the [`DateTime.Ticks`] property.
-This allows us to calculate how often the timestamp-based part of the COMB will 'roll over' to a new number, for the various permitted numbers of timestamp-based bytes:
+This allows us to calculate how often the timestamp-based part of the COMB will 'roll over' to a new value, for the various permitted numbers of timestamp-based bytes:

 * **3 bytes**: Roughly every 27 ¾ hours